-Ayala Land Inc: A Play On The Philippines' Property Market
+Ayala Land Inc.: A Play On The Philippines' Property Market

 However, all these are just about the pricing and share performance of Ayala Land in the Philippine stock market.
 In the US OTC market, shares of Ayala Land are trading at $0.75, equivalent to Php 38.54, which is an 11% discount to the pricing of shares in the Philippine stock exchange.
 The large discount is mainly due to the very low to non-existent liquidity, barely having any trades for the past years.
 As seen in Google Finance:

-For now, a more viable alternative to investing in Ayala Land is through the iShares MSCI Philippines ETF (EPHE), which has 9.37% holdings in Ayala Land, the 2nd highest, just next to SM Prime Holdings (link).
+For now, a more viable alternative to investing in Ayala Land is through the iShares MSCI Philippines ETF (EPHE), which has 9.37% holdings in Ayala Land, the 2nd highest, just next to SM Prime Holdings.

 Disclosure: I am/we are long EPHE.